 We need to replace all None occurences with NaN to make the dataframe easy to work with

-in_reply_to_status_id,in_reply_to_user_id and the retweeted categories have a lot of missing values - can be retreived from the tweet_json.txt file if present

 The ratings (rating_numerator) are indicated to be incorrect a lot of times.
 This can be corrected for.

 Dog stages too are sometimes missing/sometimes incorrect and need to be corrected